How can I make my summer concert-going experience more eco-friendly?

 Listen up, green music lovers.
 Matt Hickman has good news about the state of outdoor festivals.

 Mon, Jul 12, 2010 at 05:20 AM

 Have any open-air festivals gone out of their way to go green?
 How can I myself, as an attendee, reduce my eco-impact?
-Back in my festival-going prime, I was totally guilty of driving to concerts hundreds of miles away (often alone), flying through plastic water bottles like nobody’s business and generally neglecting Mother Nature.
-The only green I really remember appearing at any of these events was passed around before Tricky took the stage.
+Back in my festival-going prime, I was totally guilty of driving to concerts hundreds of miles away (often alone) and flying through plastic water bottles like nobody’s business.
+The only green I remember appearing at any of these events was passed around before Tricky took the stage.
 Any thoughts on how I can rock out while keeping my festival-going footprint in check this summer?